Skateboard: History

 Skateboarding, as it exists today, was likely born sometime in the late 1940s, or early 1950s, when surfers in California wanted something to do when the waves were flat.
 The first skateboards were likely made from wheels from roller skates attached to a wooden plank.
 Skateboarding was initially called "sidewalk surfing," and gained in popularity and spread via surf culture.
 The first skateboards were handmade from wooden boxes and planks by individuals.
 Companies started manufacturing skateboards in 1959, as the sport became more popular.

 Skateboarding is a very individual activity, and it continues to evolve.
 Since 1987, due to attention in mainstream films, media and products like skateboarding video games, children's skateboards and commercialization, skateboarding has been pulled into the mainstream.
+Thanks to famous skateboarders such as Tony Hawk, skateboarding has become a major sport.
 As more interest and money has been invested into skateboarding, more skate parks, and better skateboards have become available.
 In addition, the continuing interest has motivated skateboarding companies to keep innovating and inventing new things.
 Skateboarding appeared for the first time in the 2020 Summer Olympics.